Personal mobility devices (PMDs) include shareable and personally owned e-scooters, e-skateboards, and dockless bikes.

 Always yield to pedestrians: Remember pedestrians have the right of way.
 When in the proximity of pedestrians, please travel at a similar speed.

-Be aware of campus traffic: Trolleys, Stingers, and other vehicles may be pulling to or away from curbs frequently.
+Be aware of campus traffic: Stinger buses and other vehicles may be pulling to or away from curbs frequently.
 Always be aware of and respectful to other road users, and be cautious of larger vehicles nearby.

 Park responsibly: Scooters may be parked near (but not at) bike racks on campus.
 Do not leave them on sidewalks, or at other locations if they can be parked near a bike rack.
 Do not park scooter in a position that blocks pedestrian paths or access.
 Dockless bikes must be parked at bike racks.
 Electric mopeds must be parked in designated motorcycle/moped permit parking areas.
 Mopeds parked at bike racks or not in permit parking areas will be cited, booted, and/or confiscated.

-Please wear a helmet: Scooter riders and bicyclists may purchase helmets from PTS for $12.
-E-mopeds are equipped with helmets, which must be worn when operating.
+Please wear a helmet: Scooter riders and bicyclists may purchase helmets from Parking and Transportation Services for $12.

 Please adhere to all terms and conditions put forth by the operator of the device you are using.